jakkekz/cs2-loading-screen-stuff/README.md

 3. In the folder include:
    - all loading screen images (max 9)(should be converted to 16:9 png automatically)
    - one svg map icon
+      - not all svg images are equal (absolute vs relative coordinates), [this](https://www.pngtosvg.com/) converter is recommended
    - one txt file with the description text
 4. run `creator.exe`
 5. Ready!
-Load the map (no recompile needed)
+Load the map
+   - no recompile needed
+   - re-upload to workshop needed

 [#WAD](https://steamcommunity.com/groups/ckzwad)